 In some places in the US and Canada it is required that the vent pipe extend all the way to the top of the chimney.
+The pipe or liner inside the chimney should be 4" diameter.

 In this method a cap should also be installed on the chimney to keep out rain.
 Be sure to use approved pellet vent pipe fittings.
 Seal pipe joints with silicone or aluminum tape in addition to the sealing system used by the manufacturer.
 Pipe size should be increased to 4" using this method.